Kyphosis: An In-Depth Overview

 Kyphosis Surgery

-Kyphosis surgery is considered for severe cases unresponsive to conservative treatments.
+Kyphosis surgery is considered for severe cases that are unresponsive to conservative treatments.
 Procedures involve spinal realignment, often through the fusion of affected vertebrae using implants or bone grafts.
-Surgery aims to correct curvature, stabilize the spine, relieve pain, and prevent further deformity.
+Surgery aims to correct curvature, stabilise the spine, relieve pain, and prevent further deformity.

 Spinal Fusion